xin-wang-1/CRTR/README.md

 # CRTR（Cross-Resolution Target Recognition）
-CRTR is the work for cross-resolution target detection in SAR Imagery.
+CRTR is the work for cross-resolution target recognition in SAR Imagery.

 ### UPDATES
 (04/2024) Code is released.